cubee-cb/linux-vr-compat/README.md

 - Hyper Dash
     - Fails to launch with an OpenComposite error for a stubbed file related to the chaperone.
     - This also has a free standalone version on both PICO and Quest, so not too big a deal in this scenario.

-## Untested (but owned/willing to test)
-- Vivecraft
+- Vivecraft (Non-Steam game)
-- Down the Rabbit Hole
+    - Version: 1.20.1-1.1.14-fabric on Quilt Loader
+    - Fails to locate installation path, presumably for SteamVR.
+        - According to [the FAQ](https://www.vivecraft.org/faq/#opencomposite), Vivecraft supports OpenComposite, but I'm not sure how to get it to find it or if recent updates (such as moving to Fabric) broke things.
 - Project Cars
-- Propagation VR
+    - Doesn't create a window, crashes shortly after Steam stops saying loading.
 - Museum of Other Realities
-- Slinger VR
+    - Crashes with a texture error after rendering the first logo, like Zenith.

+## Untested (but owned/willing to test)
 - I am Sakuya VR
-- Aperture Hand Lab
 - Desert Bus VR
 - Republique VR
 - Traffic Jams